Margaret Page, DTM

 A lifelong entrepreneur and investor, Page has founded or co-founded numerous companies.
 In her current role as a business and etiquette coach, she helps corporations around the world build team dynamics, sharpen cultural intelligence skills, and hone soft skills.
 She is particularly focused on championing women, especially those running for political office or seeking equal representation on volunteer and corporate boards.
 In her personal time, she enjoys time with her family, including cheering on her three grandchildren at their hockey games.

 Page is certified in business management and accounting from Lakeland College in Lloydminster, Alberta.
 Page also holds qualifications in parliamentary procedure, board diversity, neuro-linguistic programming, executive coaching, and cultural intelligence.
 As a board member and fund development chair for the Sunshine Coast Community Foundation, Page oversaw an increase in endowments from 400,000 to 1.9 million.

-A Toastmaster for 25 years, Doley is a member of two clubs, including her home club in Pflugerville, Texas, the Arthur Storer club that was chartered in honor of her father-in-law after his death in 1997.
-Doley has held a number of high-profile leadership positions within Toastmasters and has attained the Distinguished Toastmaster designation—the highest level of achievement in the organization.
+A Toastmaster since 2003, Page is a member of Unicorn Toastmasters and Spotlight Speakers, both of Richmond, B.C.
+She is also a member of the Advanced Speakers Club of Vancouver, B.C., a dinner club that travels the greater Vancouver area.
+She has held a number of high-profile leadership positions within Toastmasters and has attained the Distinguished Toastmaster designation—the highest level of educational achievement in the organization.

-As an officer of the Toastmasters International Board of Directors, Doley is a “working ambassador” for the organization.
-She works with the Board to develop, support and modify the policies and procedures that guide Toastmasters International in fulfilling its mission.
+As an officer of the Toastmasters International Board of Directors, Page is a working ambassador for the organization.
+She works with the Board to develop, support, and modify the policies and procedures that guide Toastmasters International in fulfilling its mission.